azmain1217/Scan2Go/README.md

 Tapping over an email address will automatically open your email application or if you have more than one email application - will suggest which app you would like to open this email address with.

-The purpose of this application was to make it easier to simply scan information rather than physically needing any utensils, papers, or manually needing to write down such information instead, just scan the information present and decide what to do with it through suggestions.
+The purpose of this application is to make it easier to simply scan information rather than physically needing any utensils, papers, or manually needing to write down such information instead, just scan the information present and decide what to do with it through suggestions.

 Email Address Sample
 <p float="left">